 You've got e-mails to answer, closets to clean, and lunches to pack.
-But if you're putting sleep at the bottom of your to-do list, you're going to suffer.
-"In the pre-Internet days, Americans slept 9 hours a night.
+But if you're putting sleep at the bottom of your to-do list, you've going to suffer.
+"In the pre-Internet days, Americans sleept 9 hours a night.
 Today we average less than 6 1/2 hours," says Dr. Teitelbaum.
 "Your body makes human growth hormone during sleep, which is needed for tissue repair to ease pain."
-Moreover, people with chronic insomnia have nearly three times the risk of chronic pain, according to the journal Sleep.
-20 Ways To Sleep Better Every Night Avoid Aches: Hypnotize Yourself Falling asleep when you're aching can seem like mission impossible, but self-hypnosis techniques have been shown to both decrease pain and improve sleep quality.
+Moreover, people with chronic insomnia have nearly three times the risk of chronic pain, according to the iournal Sleep.

+Avoid Aches: Hypnotize Yourself

+Falling asleep when you're aching can seem like mission impossible, but self-hypnosis techniques have been shown to both decrease pain and improve sleep quality.
 Hypnosis is simply becoming absorbed in a single object (like a candle's flame), image (think: being on a beach), or idea (such as a word or phrase).
-It works because when you focus your attention on something absorbing, the mind becomes more calm and open to suggestions, "Hypnosis lessens overall brain activity--including in the areas linked to feelings of anxiety--so you feel more relaxed," says Mark P. Jensen, PhD, vice chair for research in the Department of Rehabilitation Medicine at the University of Washington, and author of Hypnosis for Chronic Pain Management: Patient Workbook (Oxford University Press).
-To fall asleep faster, Dr. Jensen recommends trying this simple 3-2-1 technique, First, listen for three things (such as the hum of your air conditioner or your partner's breathing).
+It works because when you focus your attention or something absorbing, the mind becomes more calm and open to suggestions.
+"Hypnosis lessens overall brain activity, including in the areas linked to feelings of anxiety, so you feel more relaxed," says Mark P. Jensen, PhD, vice chair for research in the Department of Rehabilitation Medicine at the University of Washington, and author of Hypnosis for Chronic Pain Management: Patient Workbook (Oxford University Press).
+To fall asleep faster, Dr. Jensen recommends trying this simple 3-2-1 technique.
+First, listen for three things (such as the hum of your air conditioner or your partner's breathing).
 Next, see three things (think about images of your favorite place or a big blue sky).
 After that, feel three things (maybe soft sheets against your skin, a cool breeze from an open window).
 Repeat by listening, seeing, and feeling two things, and then go down to one thing each.
-It's okay to lose count as you begin to drift off--just start over and keep repeating until you're fully asleep.
-Pain Trigger #5: Your Work Area You might not think that simply sitting at your desk can up your pain risk since it doesn't feel like you're doing anything physically strenuous, but everything from your posture to the way your work area is set up could potentially cause injury.
+It's okay to lose count as you begin to drift off, just start over and keep repeating until you're fully asleep.

+Pain Trigger #5: Your Work Area

+You might not think that simply sitting at your desk can up your pain risk since it doesn't feel like you're doing anything physically strenuous, but everything from your posture to the way your work area is set up could potentially cause injury.
 Carrying your shoulders up around your ears from being stressed tightens your shoulder and neck muscles to trigger aches.
 Resting your wrists on your keyboard without proper support can lead to sharp, shooting pains in your wrist and hands known as carpal tunnel syndrome.
 Sitting in a chair with no back support or that doesn't allow your feet to touch the floor can put added strain on your spine.

-Avoid Aches: Makeover Your Space Protecting yourself from numbness, stiffness, and cramping is as easy as making a few small adjustments to your desk. .
-First, stick a blue dot on your computer monitor and look at it every so often to remind yourself to relax your shoulders if you're the type to raise them up toward your ears when stressed.
+Avoid Aches: Makeover Your Space

+Protecting yourself from numbness, stiffness, and cramping is as easy as making a few small adjustments to your desk.